chrisknox97/school_district_analysis/README.md

 ## Analysis & Summary

-Ultimately, the impact of removing the 461 "Thomas High School" ninth graders from our dataset had minimal impact on the overall school district test scores and testing averages, which is rather optimal.
+Ultimately, the impact of removing the 461 Thomas High School ninth graders from our dataset had minimal impact on the overall school district test scores and testing averages, which is rather optimal.
 However there are a few changes that still occured, there are listed below:

 ### District Summary